Done right, IT monitoring provides clarity and promotes operational effectiveness. Done wrong, it can make your staff crazy and limit business...

 Preventing such disasters, or intervening effectively and rapidly when they occur, means giving developers and operations staff (DevOps) visibility into IT infrastructure, networks, and applications.
 Modern IT monitoring solutions provide this visibility in many ways, including:

 - Issue: Ingest and Discovery - Manually configuring monitoring for hundreds or thousands of hosts is a time-consuming and potentially error-prone process.
 Operators sometimes lack a complete picture of all the hosts, apps, and business services in their purview.
-Solution: IT monitoring systems are increasingly able to automate or infer information from discovery, configuration management databases (CMDBs), deployment tools, cloud APIs and other sources.
+Solution: data center monitoring systems are increasingly able to automate or infer information from discovery, configuration management databases (CMDBs), deployment tools, cloud APIs and other sources.
 This helps operators identify and label entities, visualize dependencies, and configure monitoring, quickly and accurately, throughout the hybrid (i.e., on-premises and cloud-based) datacenter.
 Discovery may be done using WMI (Windows Management Instrumentation), SNMP network discovery, and other technologies.

 - Issue: Summary status display - Operators need ‘single panes of glass’ that aggregate lots of status information on monitored systems, letting them spot issues quickly and drill down to determine root causes.
 Solution: Mature IT monitoring platforms provide collapsible, outline-style summary displays or scheduled reports that let operators hide or reveal meaningful subsets of information about monitored hosts and systems.
 Color coded popups draw attention to issues.
 Clickable labels offer quick access to details of individual service checks, graphs, raw event logs and troubleshooting tools.